Hey! I’m James Kerti.

-- Growing an unknown, young sports start-up into an industry leader through strategic online marketing.
+- Growing an unknown, young sports startup into an industry leader through strategic positioning.

-The event has raised tens of thousands of dollars for cancer research, but the website we had before was very basic and wasn’t representative of what we were achieving.
+Our event had raised tens of thousands of dollars for cancer research, but the website we had before was very basic and wasn’t representative of what we were achieving.

-We raised $31,000 for cancer research this year, and James was a huge part of it.
+We raised over $74,000 for cancer research the last two years, and James was a huge part of it.

-I was lucky enough to meet James Kerti as my start-up was in its nascent stages, and since then, James’s council has helped position it as a leader in a very crowded market.
+I was lucky enough to meet James Kerti as my start-up was in its nascent stages, and since then, James’s council has helped position it as a leader in a crowded market — basketball recruiting.